hannobraun/braun-embedded.com/content/glossary.md

 SVD (short for [System View Description]) is an XML-based file format that describes a microcontroller from the perspective of the software that is running on it.
 More specifically, it describes the register-based interface of the microcontroller's peripherals, but also contains some other information, like available hardware interrupts.

-SVD files are the basis for [PACs][Peripheral Access Crate], which are generated from an SVD file using [svd2rust].
-SVD files are of varying quality, which can lead to bugs and other quality problems in the generated [PAC][Peripheral Access Crate].
-[PACs][Peripheral Access Crate] are often generated from patched files for that reason, but reporting issues to the hardware vendor can also be worthwhile.
+SVD files are the basis for [PACs][PAC], which are generated from an SVD file using [svd2rust].
+SVD files are of varying quality, which can lead to bugs and other quality problems in the generated [PAC].
+[PACs][PAC] are often generated from patched files for that reason, but reporting issues to the hardware vendor can also be worthwhile.

 SVD files can be hard to find, depending on the vendor.
 Some provide them for download on their websites (like {{ ext_link(link="https://www.st.com/", text="ST") }}) or distribute them with their IDEs (like {{ ext_link(link="https://mcuxpresso.nxp.com/", text="NXP") }}).
 </section>